senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 | :-------------: | :-------------: | :-------: |
 |     8      | 6       | 1       |

 Input dimension of the LSTM is 8 because the shape of the input for an LSTM is (batch_size, sequence_length, input_dim).
-Considering we are taking last two hours into account when prediction pm2.5 concentration in the next hour, we have input shape in the next form: (bath_size, lag=2, number_of_features=8).
+Considering we are taking last two hours into account when predicting pm2.5 concentration in the next hour, we have input shape in the next form: (bath_size, lag=2, number_of_features=8).

 ## Training
 The model was trained for **300 epochs** using Google Colab.